henryhallock/henryhallock.github.io/research.md

 title: Research
 ---
 <br>
+We make decisions every day.
+These decisions rely on current information – what we see, hear, and feel.
+Our decisions also rely on our past experiences, or memories.
+Even something as trivial as deciding to turn at a traffic light depends attention to the “now” (i.e., the light is “green”) and memory of where we are going (i.e., the grocery store is on this road).
+Yet, we don’t understand how our brains integrate this information to inform our decisions.
+Our lack of understanding is particularly troubling given that patients with devastating mental health disorders, such as schizophrenia, attention deficit-hyperactivity disorder (ADHD), and major depressive disorder, all have dramatic impairments in attention and memory.
 <div style="text-align:center"><img src="/Circuit_Manipulation.jpg" width="500" height="140"></div><br>
 <div style="text-align:center"><span style="font-family: 'Arial';"><i><u>Manipulation of behaviorally-relevant neural circuits</u></i><br><br>
 I use viral targeting and expression of proteins such as DREADD receptors and opsins to causally link projection-specific circuits with distinct aspects of learning, memory, and decision making (e.g., hippocampal neurons with projections to the prefrontal cortex with emotional memory recall in the above image).</span></div><br>